ausgadgets/Fujitsu_esphome_ha/README.md

-My Own version of the Fujitsu HeatPump and climate control code.
+My own version of the Fujitsu HeatPump and climate control code.

 This version works for me in my environment and happy to share.